-Therefore we use weak.delete(V, d) until D has only the half size of V. Then we erase V and build a new structure V out of D. The cost of the occasional reconstruction is amortized over the preceeding delete-operations.
+Therefore we use weak.delete(V,d) until D has only the half size of V. Then we erase V and build a new structure V out of D. The cost of the $occasional\ reconstruction$ is amortized over the preceding delete-operations.
 This gives the following result.

 Theorem 12 A static abstract data type as presented in Figure 69 with an additional operation weak.delete(V, d) and with additional cost function $WD_V(n)$ can be dynamized by means of occasional reconstruction in a dynamic abstract data type TDyn so that holds.
 The size of the current actual data set is denoted with r and s denotes the length of the operation sequence.
-We omit the proof here.